 Yes, you can get ICLs in both eyes during the same procedure.
 Most patients with cataracts in both eyes will have them removed during surgery.

-If the cataract is located in different parts of your lens, removing one at a time is possible and replacing it with an ICL.
+If the cataract is located in different parts of your lens, removing one at a time and replacing it with an ICL is possible.

 Some patients may prefer to have their cataracts removed from only one eye as they age.